NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/knowledge-platform/project-work.md

 {{< container_open title="Research support – Court of Auditors Deventer" id="deventer" icon="fas fa-plus" >}}

 From Q2-2025 up to Q4-2025, Algorithm Audit supports the Court of Auditors Deventer with an investigation into usage of algorithms and AI systems by the Municipality of Deventer.
+See [report](/knowledge-platform/knowledge-base/20260115_rekenkamerdeventer/).

 {{< image id="logo-gemeente-deventer" width_desktop="3" width_mobile="12" image1="/images/partner logo-cropped/GemeenteDeventer.svg" alt1="Municipality of Deventer" caption1="Municipality of Deventer" >}}